medilies/glpi-docker/README.md

 The previous commands mainly install GLPI and its plugins, Set contabs to backup DB & web files daily.

-Now grap your favorite browser and enjoy managing your infrastructure with GLPI ;D
+Now grap your favorite browser and enjoy managing your infrastructure with GLPI 😜

 ## Backup & Restoring